Git-K3rnel/TryHackMe/Chocolate Factory/README.md

 ![sudo](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/0b659a79-d057-4df8-b2c6-4418390e1040)

-we can run `/usr/bin/vi` as sudo, then do it and then open another shell within vi and become root
+we can run `/usr/bin/vi` as sudo, then do it and open another shell within vi and become root :

 ```bash
 :!/bin/bash
 ```

-navigate to `/root` we see `root.py`, we need to execute it with python not python3
+navigate to `/root` we see `root.py`, we need to execute it with `python` not python3 :

 ```python
 python root.py